StockNews.com Initiates Coverage on Ampio Pharmaceuticals (NYSEAMERICAN:AMPE)

-StockNews.com assumed coverage on shares of Ampio Pharmaceuticals (NYSEAMERICAN:AMPE – Free Report) in a research note published on Monday morning.
+StockNews.com started coverage on shares of Ampio Pharmaceuticals (NYSEAMERICAN:AMPE – Free Report) in a report published on Wednesday morning.
 The brokerage issued a sell rating on the specialty pharmaceutical company’s stock.

-Ampio Pharmaceuticals (NYSEAMERICAN:AMPE – Get Free Report) last posted its quarterly earnings data on Monday, May 8th.
-The specialty pharmaceutical company reported ($0.26) earnings per share for the quarter.
+Ampio Pharmaceuticals (NYSEAMERICAN:AMPE – Get Free Report) last released its quarterly earnings data on Monday, May 8th.
+The specialty pharmaceutical company reported ($0.26) EPS for the quarter.

 Ampio Pharmaceuticals, Inc, a biopharmaceutical company, develops therapies for the treatment of osteoarthritis-related pain.
 It focuses on the preclinical development of AR-300, a novel proprietary, small molecule formulation for the treatment of osteoarthritis of the knee.
 The company is headquartered in Englewood, Colorado.